szachovy/superset-cluster/tests/TESTING.md

 ### Required software

-Testing host is the `ubuntu:22.04` runner (specs ...) with the [software installed](../README.md#installed-software) meeting the [required criteria](../README.md/#hosts-specification) with the following software installed for testing:
+Testing host is the `ubuntu:22.04` runner with 1 core of AMD EPYC 7773X x86_64 CPU and 8GiB of RAM with the [software installed](../README.md#installed-software) meeting the [required criteria](../README.md/#hosts-specification) with the following software installed for testing:

 * `terraform v1.0.10`
 * `python v3.10.12` with the following third party packages: